SoFi Technologies (NASDAQ: SOFI) Price Prediction and Forecast 2025-2030 (July 18)

 SoFi Technologies Inc.’s (NASDAQ: SOFI) chief executive officer recently stated at a conference that the fintech company has targeted 30% member growth and 20% revenue growth.
-The share price is 6.2% higher than it was a week ago, following recent news that the company is expanding into private market funding.
+The share price is 1.4% lower than it was a week ago, taking a breather ahead of its impending earnings report.
 Although the stock had a strong start in 2025, it pulled back in the spring.
-Still, at last check, the share price was 45.7% higher year to date, outperforming the S&P 500 and trading near a 52-week high.
-The stock’s one-year gain is 185.2%.
+Still, at last check, the share price was 39.7% higher year to date, outperforming the S&P 500 and still trading near a 52-week high.
+The stock’s one-year gain is 202.9%.

 SoFi recently expanded its longstanding partnership with Capitalize to simplify 401(k) transfers, and it announced a $2 billion extension of its Loan Platform Business agreement for personal loans with funds managed by affiliates of Fortress Investment Group.
 The company has been exploring re-entering the crypto and blockchain space.